The different types of vision

 Common signs:

-> Need to move away from the texts to read,
+> Needing to move text further away to read,

 > Difficulty focusing up close,